Takashiidobe/crabv6/README.md

 ## Initializing the file system

-Create a file system image to use if it doesn't exist already.
+Create a file system image to use if it does not exist already:

 ```sh
 dd if=/dev/zero of=disk.img bs=1M count=16